Can Your Wild Lifestyle Lead to Vision Problems?

 Having a glass of wine or a beer every now and then is not going to greatly impact your eye health.
 In fact, some researchers say that the occasional drink can actually improve your vision.
-But, beyond the occasional drink, alcohol can cause you to develop dry eyes and possibly twitching of your eyelids.
-While these issues certainly aren’t permanent or threatening to your vision, they can be quite annoying and avoidable.
+And you thought we only had bad news to share!
+However, when you drink more than occasionally, alcohol can cause you to develop dry eyes and possibly eyelid twitching.
+While these issues certainly aren’t permanent or threatening to your vision, they can be quite annoying.

 Moderate drinking can cause temporary eye problems such as blurriness or double vision.
-The alcohol weakens the muscles in your eyes, and also inhibits the signals your brain is sending to your eyes, which results in temporary vision problems.
-Alcohol also disrupts your peripheral vision so you develop what is known as tunnel vision, but these issues tend to go away when the alcohol leaves your system.
+The alcohol weakens the muscles in your eyes and also inhibits signals sent from your brain.
+This results in temporary vision problems.
+Alcohol also disrupts your peripheral vision.
+This is why some people develop “tunnel vision” when they are out on the town.
+These issues tend to go away when alcohol leaves your system.

 However, if you drink excessively, especially over a long period of time, you can begin to experience major eye problems that aren’t so temporary.
-Optic neuropathy, which occurs when your optic nerves have been damaged, is just one of those major problems and it can cause permanent vision loss.
+Optic neuropathy, which occurs when your optic nerves have been damaged, is just one of those major problems.
+More importantly, this disorder can cause permanent vision loss.

-When you develop optic neuropathy, you can experience a range of vision problems: your vision may become distorted, your ability to see colors clearly will diminish, and you may experience pain when you move your eyes.
+When you develop optic neuropathy, you can experience a range of vision problems.
+Your vision may become distorted, your ability to see colors clearly may diminish, and you may experience pain when you move your eyes.
 Eventually, you will lose your sight completely.
-With proper treatment, it may be possible to recover some of your vision, though there is always the chance for a recurrence, especially if you continue drinking alcohol.
+With proper treatment, it may be possible to recover some of your vision.
+However, recurrence is possible, especially if you continue drinking alcohol.

 Alcohol has also been linked to the development of cataracts.
-When drinking alcohol, your chances for having cataracts at some point dramatically increases.
-This is because the effects of alcohol can cause significant damage to your eye nerves and muscles, as well as your brain and other organs.
+When drinking alcohol, your chances of having cataracts at some point dramatically increase.
+This is because alcohol’s effects can cause significant damage to your eye nerves and muscles.
+It can have similar effects on your brain and other organs.
 If you stop drinking, the risk for cataracts development will decrease.

-Smoking also increases the chance that you will develop age-related macular degeneration (AMD), which affects your retina and can lead to blindness.
-The older you get and the more you smoke increases the risk of AMD.
+Cigarette use also increases the chance that you will develop age-related macular degeneration (AMD), which affects your retina and can lead to blindness.
+The older you get and the more you smoke, the more likely you are to develop AMD.